-CORE PERFORMANCE MEASURES FY2023-2024 GOALS OUTC OMES D E C 2 0 2 0 D E C 2 0 2 1 D E C 2 0 2 2 Gap in HIV Medical Visits Percent of people with HIV who did not have a HIV medical visit in the last 6 months of the measurement year will be 10% or less.
-8% 10% 11% Numerator: Number of people in the dend OAHS visit in the last 6 months of the mea Denominator: Number of people with HIV in the first 6 months of the measurement asurement y who had a ear.
+CORE PERFORMANCE MEASURES FY2023-2024 GOALS OUTC OMES D E C 2 0 2 1 D E C 2 0 2 2 D E C 2 0 2 3 Gap in HIV Medical Visits Percent of people with HIV who did not have a HIV medical visit in the last 6 months of the measurement year will be 10% or less.
+10% 11% 9% Numerator: Number of people in the dend OAHS visit in the last 6 months of the mea Denominator: Number of people with HIV in the first 6 months of the measurement asurement y who had a ear.
 Pneumocystis jiroveci Pneumonia (PCP) Prophylaxis 85% of people with HIV with a CD4 count below 200 cells/mm during the measurement year were prescribed PCP prophylaxis.
-89% 85% 84% Numerator: Number of people in the deno prophylaxis within the measurement year.
+85% 84% 85% Numerator: Number of people in the denoted prophylaxis within the measurement year.
 Denominator: Number of people with HIV in the measurement year with a CD4 coun who had a at least one OAHS visit Annual Retention in Care Percent of people with HIV who had at least two encounters within the 12-month measurement year.
-91% 92% 91% Numerator: Number of people in the denoted medical care encounters at least 90 days a measurement year.
-At least one of the two need to be a medical visit with a provider Denominator: Number of people with HIV medical encounter within the 12-month medical encounter is a medical visit with a proof or an HIV viral load test. part within o HIV medio with prescri who had a neasuremen a 12-month cal care enc bing privile at least one t year.
-An h n ounters ges.
-HIV HIV medical
+92% 91% 93% Numerator: Number of people in the denominator who had at least two HIV medical care encounters at least 90 days apart within a 12-month measurement year.
+At least one of the two HIV medical care encounters need to be a medical visit with a provider with prescribing privileges.
+Denominator: Number of people with HIV who had at least one HIV medical encounter within the 12-month measurement year.
+An HIV medical care encounter is a medical visit with a provider with prescribing privileges or an HIV viral load test.

-&lt;sup>1Change from FY2019-2020 goal of 68%
+&lt;sup>1Change from FY2022-2023 goal of 85%